-I remember when I first got the DVD of the movie “Into the Wild” (2007); I was unable to continue watching this for 15 minutes with an impression that the film is very slow.
-Well, when I finally watched it, it was just a surreal experience for me.
-Same in the case of the THE YELLOW HANDKERCHIEF, and if you unwearyingly watch for few minutes, you will soon understand where the film is heading.
+I remember when I first got the DVD of the film “Into the Wild” (2008), I couldn’t watch it for more than 15 minutes because I had the impression that it was very slow.
+When I finally got around to watching it, it was a surreal experience for me.
+The same is true for THE YELLOW HANDKERCHIEF, and if you watch it for a few minutes, you will quickly realize where the film is going.

-Brett Hanson (William Hurt), who is fresh out of prison after a 6-year-long jail term for manslaughter, finds it weird to cope with his past although eager to start a life afresh.
-On his way from a cafe, he meets a lonely and troubled teenager Martine (Kristen Stewart) who yearns to stay away from home, and an atypical restless guy Gordy (Eddie Redmayne), who seems to be everywhere seeking love and friendship, even with his attempt to get close to Martine.
+Brett Hanson (William Hurt), who has just been released from prison after serving a 6-year sentence for manslaughter, finds it strange to deal with his past while eager to start a new life.
+On his way out of a cafe, he meets Martine (Kristen Stewart), a lonely and troubled adolescent who longs to be away from home, and Gordy (Eddie Redmayne), an atypical restless guy who seems to be everywhere looking for love and friendship, even with his attempt to get close to Martine.

-All three embark on a road trip through post Katrina Louisiana, their relationship forge and change as they all try to look at their past and search for ways to meet their need of acceptance.
-While Martine and Gordy develops a bond out of cold, Brett tries to forget his painful past, and must decide whether he wants to return to the woman he left behind, his ex-wife May (Maria Bello).
+As the three embark on a road trip through post-Katrina Louisiana, their relationships forge and change as they all try to confront their pasts and find ways to meet their need for acceptance.
+While Martine and Gordy form an unlikely friendship, Brett tries to forget his painful past and must decide whether to return to the woman he left behind, his ex-wife May (Maria Bello).

-Going by the uncertainty of life, the unpredictable events that have the potential to change the course of life at any time, just like the hurricane Katrina, all the three protagonists in The Yellow Handkerchief have to come to terms in their life, accepting it as a second chance.
-Although the storyline doesn’t impress you much, the simplicity in which Director Udayan Prasad portrayed this drama and romance is all praiseworthy.
+Based on the uncertainty of life, the unpredictable events that have the potential to change the course of life at any time, such as hurricane Katrina, all three protagonists in The Yellow Handkerchief must come to terms with their lives, accepting it as a second chance.
+Although the plot isn’t particularly compelling, Director Udayan Prasad’s portrayal of this drama and romance is admirable.

 Watch the movie trailer for “The Yellow Handkerchief”